Stimson Center: History

-The Stimson Center was founded in 1989 by Barry Blechman and Michael Krepon.
-It is currently led by Chairman of the Board Herbert "Hawk" Carlisle and President and CEO Brian Finlay.
+The Stimson Center was founded in 1989 by Barry Blechman (1943-2025) and Michael Krepon.
+In 2024, Susan Chodakewitz succeeded Herbert "Hawk" Carlisle as chair of the board.
+Following the death of President and CEO Brian Finlay in June 2026, Rachel Stohl became Acting President and CEO.

 The center is funded by research contracts, grants from foundations and other donations.
 It publicly discloses funding sources on an annual basis.